GitMaster9/blockchain-distributed-computing/golem-network/requestor/README.md

 This repository offers multiple ways of task execution in their respective subdirectories:
 1. Javascript API - golem-sdk
 2. Python API - yapapi
+3. Golem  Dapps - dapp-runner and dapp-manager
-3. Ray on Golem API (IN DEVELOPMENT)
+4. Ray on Golem API (IN DEVELOPMENT)